Ancient crafts, modern challenges.

 With a sound understanding of these upsides and downsides at each stage of the supply chain, and of the opportunities and challenges for responsible sourcing that coloured gemstones present, everyone who is involved in the sector can help it to evolve, by playing a role in the endeavours and initiatives that exist, or could come into being, to shape it.
 This can ensure that the future of coloured gemstones retains as many as possible of its current virtues, and augments them, while mitigating its negative aspects.

-The Five Subsequent Papers in this Series
+The Papers in this Series

 Coloured gemstone mining occurs in a great many countries across the globe, though each specific gemstone might only be found in a handful of mines – or even in just one unique deposit.
 The nature of the sector is largely shaped by geology and the nature of gemstones themselves, and we trace these roots.
 Historically dominated by small scale ‘artisanal’ mining, conducted with basic tools and little infrastructure, gemstone mining is changing as bigger and more modern players enter the sector.
-That’s not a change that suits everyone and we explore this trend, and others to do with the benefits and drawbacks of different types of mining, in paper 2 of this series, Hands that Dig, Hands that Feed: Lives Shaped by Coloured Gemstone Mining.
+That’s not a change that suits everyone and we explore this trend, and others to do with the benefits and drawbacks of different types of mining, in the paper of this series, Hands that Dig, Hands that Feed: Lives Shaped by Coloured Gemstone Mining.

 This is the process that transforms a gemstone from a rough stone to a polished gem.
 It is undertaken by skilled craftspeople, often employed in small workshops.
 Occasionally, industrial machines are used to aid the process.
 Cutting and polishing adds a lot to the value of a gemstone and it can be a significant economic boost in countries where it takes place.
 It mainly happens in a few key worldwide ‘hubs’, though many people would like to see it move to less developed producer countries to maximise the benefits they reap from their gemstone endowments.
-We explore this aspiration, and other aspects of the cutting and polishing industry, in paper 4 of this series, Wheels of Fortune: The Industrious World of Coloured Gemstone Cutting and Polishing.
+We explore this aspiration, and other aspects of the cutting and polishing industry, in the paper of this series, Wheels of Fortune: The Industrious World of Coloured Gemstone Cutting and Polishing.

 Once gems are cut and polished, they are typically fashioned into jewellery and traded further before being sold to the end customer.
 The retail stage is where the greatest awareness of responsible sourcing issues exists, but there is remarkably little information available, in terms of hard facts, to help us understand this awareness.
 There is no real consensus on whether companies can expect to see commercial benefits from sourcing responsibly, or not, or the extent to which customers’ professed concern for responsible sourcing translates to their purchasing habits.
-We explore these aspects of a gemstone’s journey in paper 5 of this series, A Storied Jewel: Responsible Sourcing and the Coloured Gemstone Retail Sector.
+We explore these aspects of a gemstone’s journey in the paper of this series, A Storied Jewel: Responsible Sourcing and the Coloured Gemstone Retail Sector.

 Overarching all the steps above are the governance mechanisms that guide a gemstone’s journey and determine the flow of benefits, and how negative impacts are mitigated, along the way.
 Governance can take the form of national or international law, and regulatory oversight, or more informal ‘rules of the game’ observed by industry players.
 Governance can also mean voluntary standards initiatives, designed to ensure a more equitable distribution of wealth from the gemstone sector and to harness its development potential.
-We give an overview of gemstone industry governance, focussing on its responsible sourcing aspects, and suggest ways in which governance could potentially evolve, in paper 6 of this series, Letting it Shine: Governance in Coloured Gemstone Supply Chains.
+We give an overview of gemstone industry governance, focussing on its responsible sourcing aspects, and suggest ways in which governance could potentially evolve, in the paper of this series, Letting it Shine: Governance in Coloured Gemstone Supply Chains.